clicon/clixon/doc/scaling/large-lists.md

 * Write/Replace 1 entry (In a datastore of `N` entries)
 * Delete 1 entry (In a datastore of `N` entries)

-The tests are made using Netconf and Restconf, except commit which is made only for Netconf.
+The tests are made using Netconf and Restconf, except commit which is made only for Netconf and startup where protocol is irrelevant.

 ### Architecture and OS